caraml-dev/merlin/docs/user-guide/local_pyfunc_model_development.md

 Merlin PyFunc model inherits MLflow Pyfunc model.
 When you call `merlin.log_pyfunc_model()`, Merlin SDK will call `mlflow.pyfunc.log_model()` and upload the model artifacts to Merlins' MLflow tracking server.
 Then, when you call `merlin.deploy()` for your Merlin PyFunc model, Merlin will build the Docker image that contains the code, model artifacts, and conda environment, and deploy the Docker image to the target Kubernetes cluster.

-For serving the PyFunc model, the server will first

 To have your PyFunc model running locally, you can use only Python environment or also Docker.

 ## Develop PyFunc Model in Python Environment (Conda)